chebbi603/ui-gen-backend/docs/nest-api.md

   - Status values: `queued`, `processing`, `completed`, `failed`.
   - Notes:
     - The `result.explanation` is included when the processor returns `meta.optimizationExplanation` during contract persistence.
 Clients may display this directly without fetching the contract.
+    - The `result.originalSnapshot` contains the starting contract used for optimization: either the provided `baseContract` or the latest personalized contract for the user when `baseContract` is omitted.

 - `POST /gemini/circuit-breaker/reset` (Public)
   - **Process**: Forces the circuit breaker to a closed state, allowing new jobs to enqueue.